Roganfish/Advesarial-attach-on-LLMs-Planning/LiteratureReview.md

 1. The policy code and API parameters can be adapted to new natural language instructions;<br>
 2. Can generalize to new objects and environments by bootstrapping off of open-vocabulary perception systems and/or saliency models.<br>
 3. Don't need any additional data collection or model training.<br>
-4. supporting instructions with non-English languages or emojis.
+4. supporting instructions with non-English languages or emojis.<br>
+5. The generated code strategy is directly compilable and executable

 **Cons:**<br>